CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/Exceptions/files-and-folders/invalid-folder-name-exception.md

 #### How to fix

-Ensure that the folder name provided is a valid folder.
+Ensure that the folder name provided is a valid folder; please see [FolderConcepts][].

 ## Remarks